Number of “At Risk” Kids of LA County Served For $397,071? Zero

 The only money spent in the fiscal year was $397,071 in salaries and benefits for three probation officers….who were doing case management….for zero LA County kids.

 Worse, at a JJCC meeting held on January 11, probation officials reported that, for the current fiscal year of 2016/2017,** the second year of the three-year pilot, the only expected dollars to be spent would again be the $397,071 for the three probation officers salaries.
 In other words, it was likely that zero kids would also be served for year two.

 A quick glance at your personal calendar will tell you that we are now in the middle of month ten of that second fiscal year of 2016/2017.
 And, indeed, there are reportedly no kids served.
 In other words, by March 31, the cost of serving no kids rose to: $694,874, with that number bouncing up another $33,089 at the end of April, for a total of $727,963.
 And on it goes.

-Jeremy Loudenback of the Chronicle of Social Change went to that January JJCC meeting and reported that according to Tasha Howard, director of contracts and grants management for the Probation Department, New Directions was having trouble spending its money “because $1 million allocated from a portion of JJCPA money by the Board of Supervisors to expand the program had not yet come onto the books until late in the process.”
+At that January 11, JJCC meeting, Tasha Howard, director of contracts and grants management for the Probation Department, reported that New Directions was having trouble spending its money “because $1 million allocated from a portion of JJCPA money by the Board of Supervisors to expand the program had not yet come onto the books until late in the process.”